mit-mc-clas12/documentation/README.md

 ## Short term todos:

-- add farm statistic scripts to repo  (Sangbaek)
+1. add farm statistic scripts to repo  (Sangbaek)
-- mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
+2. mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
 This is needed to run CLARA (David, Mauri)
-- fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
+3. fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
-- the main page sidebar menu is eye candy but not handy for navigation.
+4. the main page sidebar menu is eye candy but not handy for navigation.
 Can we have either top navigation bar or bottom?
 It should be the same for index.php and the various types.html.
 (Sangbaek)
- - we should validate "total number of events" to be a number (Patrick)
+5. we should validate "total number of events" to be a number (Patrick)
- - collect css style in common between varrious php files  (Sangbaek)
+6. collect css style in common between varrious php files  (Sangbaek)
- - when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
+7. when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
 (Sangbaek)
- - client submit should be agnostic to scard content, just scard type (David)
+8. client submit should be agnostic to scard content, just scard type (David)

+9. remove path and extension from gcard entry in scard:

-- gcards: /jlab/clas12Tags/gcards/clas12-default.gcard         # gcard within the container
+ gcards: /jlab/clas12Tags/gcards/clas12-default.gcard
- becomes: configuration: clas12-default        # gcard within the container
+ becomes:
+ gcards: clas12-default

-- remove batch usage from any documentation / webpage (Mauri)
+10. remove batch usage from any documentation / webpage (Mauri).
+Looks like the web interface can handle all.
-- get username from command line if specified (David)
+11. get username from command line if specified (David on the re-org)
-- web submission should work w/o generator arguments
+12. web submission should work w/o generator arguments
+13. type 2 working.

-## Medium term (1-2 weeks) todos:
+## Medium term (2-3 weeks) todos:

-- need to have howtos on deleting and re-creating tables on the DB.
+1. need to have howtos on deleting and re-creating tables on the DB.
 I tried this and it didn't work for me (I think cause of permissions) (Bobby if possible, otherwise let us know)
-- type 2 work
+2. rename gcards to configurations:

+ gcards: clas12-default                 #  gcard within the container becomes
+ configuration: clas12-default        # experiment configuration

+This is because we need the yaml file for reconstruction.

+3. add handling scard entries:
+ reconstruct: yes                                      # yes/no choice: reconstruct events
+ dst: yes                                              # choice: produce dst. "only" will discard the non-dst output

-### Long term:
+## Long term: todos:

-- unit tests (David)
+1. unit tests (David)
-- python packages (David)
+2. python packages installation rather than importing dirs and files within the same project (David)